spring-projects/spring-integration-samples/dsl/si4demo/README.md

 __org.springframework.integration.samples.javaconfig.annotations.Application__ is a Spring Boot application using Spring Integration 4.0 Java configuration features.

-__org.springframework.integration.samples.javaconfig.dsl.Application__ is the equivalent application using the new Java DSL that is currently being developed in the [extensions github repository](https://github.com/spring-projects/spring-integration-extensions/tree/master/spring-integration-java-dsl)
+__org.springframework.integration.samples.javaconfig.dsl.Application__ is the equivalent application using Java DSL.

 In both cases, you can use Telnet or curl to search twitter